salesforce/apollo/README.md

 SQL replicated state machine now uses CHOAM for its linear log and transaction model.

 Multi-tenant shards are in place and apparently working.
 This integrates Stereotomy and Delphinius using CHOAM in a Domain model.
-E2E testinsg of the ReBAC Delphinius service is finished and working.
-Full integration of ProcessDomains using
-Fireflies discovery works from bootstrap to Delphinius Oracle ReBAC E2E testing.
+E2E testing of the ReBAC Delphinius service is finished and working.
+Full integration of ProcessDomains using Fireflie and discovery - bootstrap to Delphinius Oracle ReBAC E2E testing.